Dreamline

 One of the challenges that our team solved was how users would interact with our UI.
 We had to solve for swiping, expanding and scaling, roation, as well as how users might pass a widget across the table.
 Our solution involved intuitive gestures involving best practices on a touchscreen, similar to using a tablet.

-Utilizing some of the great ideas that were manifesting through brainstorming with paper, we also referenced existing products as inspiration and to also reference what the best practices regarding navigation and interaction were.
+Utilizing some of the great ideas that emerged through brainstorming with paper, we also referenced existing products as inspiration and to inform our understanding of best practices regarding navigation and interaction.
 We did this to make things feel familiar and easy to navigate for users.

-As we began to push out initial screens, we realized that we were a bit misaligned on what we wanted as a style.
-So, the team came together and began discussing the miscommunication we were experiencing.
+As we began to design initial screens, we realized that we were a bit misaligned on what we wanted as a style.
+So, the team came together and began discussing the misalignment we were experiencing.
 During our session, we were able to unblock ourselves by diving deeper into a widget-style UI, confirming what our overall direction and style was moving foward.

-Utilizing our moodboard we got together some examples that we wanted to follow.
+Using a moodboard we created, we compiled some examples that we wanted to follow.
 Using these examples we collectively created a framework for our UI styling to follow, and the reasoning behind each styling decision.
 This was a huge moment for the project, and allowed us to begin designing quicker and without blockers.

 Testing, testing, testing.